On unified preserving properties of kinetic schemes: Summary and Discussions

-As an example, the UP property of the DUGKS is analyzed.
-It is shown that the DUGKS is a second-order UP scheme which can capture hydrodynamics at the Navier-Stokes level without resolving the kinetic scale ($\Delta \hht/\htau \sim \epsilon^{-0.5}$ and $\Delta \hat{x}/\hat{\lambda} \sim \epsilon^{-0.5}$), and the numerical test confirms the property.
+As an example, the UP property of a temporal-spatial discretized kinetic scheme, DUGKS, is first analyzed.
+It is shown that the DUGKS is a second-order UP scheme which can capture hydrodynamics at the Navier-Stokes level without resolving the kinetic scale, and the numerical test confirms the property.
 On the other hand, if the distribution function at cell interface is reconstructed by solving the collision-less kinetic equation, the scheme is only of first-order UP under the same numerical resolution.
 The results confirm the necessity of the inclusion of collision effect in the reconstruction.
-We note that some kinetic schemes also consider the collision effect in flux reconstruction \cite{ref:JiangDW,ref:UGKS}, and it would be interesting to analyze the UP properties of these schemes.
+We note that some kinetic schemes also consider the collision effect in flux reconstruction \cite{ref:JiangDW,ref:UGKS}, and it would be interesting to analyze the UP properties of these schemes. { The UP property of a second-order time-discrete scheme, IMEX-RK, is further analyzed.
+It is shown the scheme is of second-order time UP provided the spatial gradient is exact.
+However, if the second-order central-difference (i.e., linear reconstruction) is used as in the DUGKS, the IMEX-RK is not uniformly stable, and thus is not UP.
+The use of a third-order improved WENO interpolation can enhance the numerical stability, but numerical results demonstrate that the numerical dissipation arising from spatial discretization can destroy the UP property.
+These findings again confirm the necessarity of considering the fully temporal-spatial particle transport and collision coupling in designing a UP kinetic scheme. }

 The UP property discussed in this study is focused on the case of hydrodynamic regime where $\epsilon$ is small, which is the key requirement for kinetic schemes.
 For flows beyond the continuum regime, the solution of a UP scheme is expected to be able to capture the non-continuum flow physics since the scheme is consistent with the kinetic equation.
 For instance, the DUGKS has been successfully applied to a variety of non-equilibrium flows ranging from slip to free-molecular regimes \cite{ref:GDVM-WP,ref:DUGKS-A3,ref:DUGKS-A2,ref:DUGKS-A1}.